-If you’re a receiving carer owed child support and you have information that may help us to collect your overdue child support, you can contact us.
+If you have information that may help us to collect your overdue child support, you can contact us.

 If the liable parent who owes you child support has moved overseas, we need to know.